 Crewell does not provide employment services and does not contact users directly.
 If you have received a message from someone claiming to represent Crewell and offering you a job, please do not respond to this message and do not provide any personal information.

-We provide online services exclusively on the website with the address crewell.net.
+We provide digital online services exclusively on the website with the address crewell.net.
 Any other websites/resources using the Crewell name in their domains/names are not related to crewell.net.

 Our official domains and email addresses from which you can receive automatic notifications are: